Receiving Settlement in Medford Personal Injury Cases

 Receiving settlement in Medford personal injury cases is the most common method of recovering compensation following an accident in Medford, New Jersey.
 Settlement guarantees that the victim in a personal injury lawsuit will receive compensation for physical injuries or property damage.
 No matter how strong a case may seem, a trial can always result in an unexpected and unwanted verdict.

 Most personal injury cases in New Jersey are settled outside the courtroom, usually, because trials are long, expensive ordeals where the outcome is uncertain.
 Settlements guarantee that a victim will receive compensation, even if it is slightly less than a preferred result may be at trial.

-To ensure you receive a positive outcome from your personal injury settlement, contact our law offices and speak to one of our experienced personal injury attorneys today.
+To ensure you receive a positive outcome from your civil settlement, contact our law offices and speak to one of our experienced attorneys today.

 Calculating Compensation for Injuries

-With any personal injury case, there will likely be both economic and non-economic damages.
-Economic damages are those that are generally easy to quantify, including medical bills, damage to property, lost wages, and other bills or economic losses such as:
+With any civil case, there will likely be both economic and non-economic damages.
+Economic damages are those that are generally easy to quantify, including:

 • Hospital costs, including ambulance rides and any required surgical procedures

 • Long-term treatment and rehabilitation

 Non-economic damages are those associated with pain and suffering and the often unquantifiable emotional, social, and/or romantic damages that may occur because of an accident, including:

 • Permanent scarring or disfigurement